CipherOne/swiftprotocol/README.md

 This Protocol is simply the protocol that has been outlined above.
 The SwiftDemand website will be the initial Identity Provider of this Protocol and all Swifts that exist on SwiftDemand website at the time of launching the UBIC Mainnet will be transferred at a 1:1 ratio, Swifts to UBITs.
 Members will be required to undergo stricter Identity Verification requirements at this time to comply with KYC<sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.

 ### SwiftDemand Features
 SwiftDemand was designed to be an extremely user-friendly website and platform that required no prior knowledge of cryptocurrency--setting the standard for future Identity Providers.
-SwiftDemand provides an API as well as a marketplace to make it as easy as possible to transfer Swifts for goods and services; However, due to Swiftdemand developer inactivity since the April 2108 auction of 200 million Swift for 1,946.6 Ether, this fork happened, and UBIC is  in need of developers proficient in C+ and Ruby Rails for further development.
+SwiftDemand provides an API as well as a marketplace to make it as easy as possible to transfer Swifts for goods and services; However, due to Swiftdemand developer inactivity since the April 2018 auction of 200 million Swift for 1,946.6 Ether, this fork happened, and UBIC is in need of developers for further development.

 ## References